qaz670756/MMCD/README.md

 <a name="license"></a>
 ## License

-Feel free to customize this template according to your specific project's details and needs.
-Replace placeholders like `your-username`, `your_paper_reference`, and the sections' content with your actual information.
-Additionally, create the relevant documentation files (e.g., `training.md` and `testing.md`) in the `docs/` directory to provide more detailed tutorials and usage instructions.
+Feel free to customize this repository according to your specific project's details and needs.
+It is easy to use and extend follow the instruction in [Pytorch-Lightning](https://lightning.ai/docs/pytorch/stable/).